 Easy on the Environment and No Sticker Shock at Wisconsin State Parks

-According to Kimberly Currie, property services section chief for the Wisconsin Department of Natural Resources, the certification is also a way to remind visitors to do their part to tread lightly on the earth.
-“We always champion the use of recyclable containers and ask visitors to take back what they bring in, wash and reuse on their next trip to a state park,” said Currie.
-She also offered this tidbit: More than a dozen state parks, and the number is growing, now have electric vehicles.
+According to Kimberly Currie, property services section chief for the Wisconsin Department of Natural Resources, the certification is also a way to remind visitors to do their part in treading lightly on the earth.
+“We always champion the use of recyclable containers and ask visitors to take back what they bring in; wash and reuse on their next trip to a state park,” Currie said.
+She also offered this tidbit: More than a dozen state parks--and the number is growing--now have electric vehicles.
 Look for these emissions-free mini-trucks when you’re visiting and give the driver a wave of approval.

 A little more than halfway up the Door County peninsula is Fish Creek and Peninsula State Park.
 This park, with sky-high bluffs that are part of the Niagara Escarpment, is considered by many to be the state’s “most complete park,” with hundreds of campsites, bike trails, an 1860s-era lighthouse and eight miles of shoreline.
 There’s even an 18-hole golf course here and a professional summer theatre performance space.
 But back to those bluffs – get up-close by hiking the Eagle Trail, climbing the 75-foot observation tower or kayaking along the shore.
 The park participates in the Clean Boat, Clean Waters program to stop the spread of invasive species.
 They have a recycling program in place and print their educational pieces on recycled paper among other green initiatives.